warolv/github-actions-series/gitops-selfhosted-runner.md

      sanderknape/github-runner
 ```

-> "I am using my Github account for testing: warolv, repo is ‘github-actions-series’ and PAT we generated previously"
+> I am using my Github account for testing: warolv, repo is ‘github-actions-series’ and PAT we generated previously

 ![self-hosted-runner](images/self-hosted-runner/2.png)

 Go to your Github repo -> settings -> Actions -> runners, you will see new self-hosted runner:

 ![self-hosted-runner](images/self-hosted-runner/3.png)

 self-hosted runner is connected to Github and ready to do the job, looks good:-)